astronexus/ATHYG-Database/README.md

 ## Current Version:

-The current version of AT-HYG is version v3.1 (data/athyg_v31-*.csv.gz).
+The current version of AT-HYG is version v3.2 (data/athyg_v32-*.csv.gz).

-### Changes from version 3.0:
+### Changes from version 3.1:
-#### Incorporate changes from HYG v4.0 to v4.1
+#### Incorporate Gaia DR3 data for HIP stars that lacked it in original merge

-The update for v3.1 adds 11 new proper names for stars that correspond directly to 11 new proper names in HYG v4.1, specifically to components of double or multiple stars where a specific proper name for the "B" component was desired.
-No other data has been changed.
+The update for v3.2 adds Gaia DR3 data to a subset of stars from HIPPARCOS that did not have a Gaia DR3 ID in the original Gaia-Tycho lookup results.
+There were 12132 such stars, of which 9646 had a valid Gaia DR3 parallax result according to SIMBAD.
+These 9646 stars all had their HIP distances updated to Gaia DR3 distances, and in most cases their proper motions and radial velocities updated to Gaia DR3 values as well.
+The proportion of stars in this release with a Gaia DR3 distance is now 97.5%, up from 97.1% in the previous release, including 1793 naked-eye stars (apparent magnitude 6.5 or brighter) that had only a HIP distance previously.

 ### Comparison to HYG